-Primary Endpoint of Efficacy Achieved.
-Efficacy of 25.0% (3 out of 12 patients) CR at 90 days post initial Study II Treatment.
-Efficacy of 33.3% (5 out of 15 patients) CR at 90 days post initial Study II Treatment for all 15 patients treated at the Therapeutic Dose in the Phase Ib and II clinical study, combined.
+Primary Objective of Efficacy Achieved.
+Efficacy of 33.3% (7 out of 21 patients) CR at 90 days post initial Study II Treatment for all 21 patients treated at the Therapeutic Dose in the Phase Ib and II clinical study, combined.

 Secondary Endpoint of Duration of CR Pending – Two out of three patients treated in the Study at the Therapeutic Dose in the Phase Ib study demonstrated a duration of CR of 450 days post-initial CR.
 Duration of CR for patients in Study II is currently pending.

 Tertiary Endpoint of Safety Achieved - All AEs observed have been Grade 1 (mild) or Grade 2 (moderate) (e.g.: bladder spasms, constipation, urge incontinence, fatigue, urinary frequency, hematuria, penile discomfort, urinary urgency, pain, urinary tract infections and other) due to the Study Treatment with 46% fully resolving within 90 days.
 There was one Grade 3 (severe) AE recorded for one patient, who developed symptoms of acute microbial infection.
 The patient was prescribed antibiotics, which mitigated the bacterial load within a few days.
 The Grade 3 AE was considered not Study Treatment related.

 Study II, in an interim clinical data analysis has achieved all primary, secondary and tertiary objectives at 180 days post initial Study II Treatment, demonstrating a strong efficacy, duration and safety profile.
 Theralase® will continue to enroll and treat patients in Study II with an aim to enroll and treat 100 patients in 2021/2022, to provide clinical data on all endpoints, with an aim at achieving marketing approval for Study in Canada and the US by 2023.

 In addition to patient CR responses, there are two patients who are demonstrating Partial Responses (“PRs”) (negative cystoscopy and positive urine cytology).
 If Upper Tract Urothelial Cell Carcinoma (“UTUCC”) or urothelial carcinoma of the prostatic urethra can be identified, then these patients have the potential to be classified as CRs, in accordance with the FDA’s 2018 guidance to industry.